A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Introduction

+The importance of the contribution of the paper can be summarized as follows: \begin{itemize} \item We provide a theoretical framework for analysis and synthesis of the various forms of time consistency, allowing for a comparative study of them.
+Such study is done in the companion paper \cite{BCP2014}. \item Our theoretical framework is based on the appropriate concept of an update rule.
+Although the term ``update rule'' has been used in the literature before, the concept of an update rule introduced here is novel and specifically suited for our needs. \item Our theoretical framework requires minimal assumptions: locality and monotonicity of the measures, for which time consistency is defined and studied. \end{itemize}

 The paper is organized as follows.
 In Section~\ref{sec:prelims} we introduce some necessary notations and present the main object of our study -- the Dynamic LM-measure.
 In Section~\ref{sec:TimeCons} we set forth the main concepts of the paper -- the notion of an updated rule and the definition of time consistency of a dynamic LM-measure.
 We prove a general result about time consistency, that can be viewed as counterpart of dynamic programming principle \eqref{eq:DPP1}.
 Additionally, we show that there is a close relationship between update rule approach to time consistency and the approach based on so called benchmark sets.

-Section~\ref{S:types} is devoted to weak time consistency. {In Appendix~\ref{A:cond} we provide discussion of extensions of the notion of conditional expectation and of conditional essential infimum/supremum to the case of random variables that take values in $[-\infty,\infty]$.} To ease the exposition of the main concepts, all technical proofs are deferred to the Appendix~\ref{A:proofs}, unless stated otherwise directly below the theorem or proposition.
+Section~\ref{S:types} is devoted to weak time consistency.
+The theory presented herein hinges on some new technical results about conditional expectation and conditional essential infimum/supremum for random variables that may take the values $\pm\infty$.
+These results are presented in Appendix~\ref{A:cond}.
+To ease the exposition of the main concepts, all technical proofs are deferred to the Appendix~\ref{A:proofs}, unless stated otherwise directly below the theorem or proposition.